ColleSerre/SchoolArchives/ES/Bailet/main.md

 $\frac{22\cdot10^5}{8,56}\cdot1000 = 257 009 345, 8$ years

 The sedimentation rate isn’t really precise as the samples aren’t all in the same areas.
 Doesn’t take into account erosion.

+# 3.2 History of the age of the Earth

+* Radioactivity
+* Half-life
+* Radiometric-dating
+	* Draw a best fit curve
+	* Find the equation of a line

+Radioactivity: It is the spontaneous change of one unstable atom into a more stable atom, releasing energy Example: $C-14 \rightarrow N-14+1e^-$

+Half life: The amount fo time it takes, for half the number of unstable nuclei in a source to decay.

+Isotopes: Different versions of the same atom (C-14 and C-12)

+Carbon 14 differs from Carbon 12 (the one in the periodic table) because it has two more neutrons.
+When it radiates, Carbon 14 turns into Nitrogen.
+The time it takes for an element to decay to half its mass is called the **half-life**.
+We don’t know how long it takes for one Carbon 14 to decompose how long it takes but for a lot of it we do know how long it will take for half of it to decay.

+# 4.4 How do we hear music ?

+Ear diagram labelling:

+1. Tympanic eardrum (eardrum)
+2. Pinna
+3. Helix
+4. External acoustic meatus (ear canal)
+5. Cartilage
+6. Auricular lobule (Earlobe)
+7. Maillus, Incus, Tympanic cavity
+8. Semicircular canals
+9. Cochlea
+10. Vestibular nerve
+11. Cochlear nerve
+12. Eustachian tube
+13. Tympanic cavity
+14. Temporal bone

+Explain how sound is perceived by the ear, including the roles of the eardrum, bones of the middle ear, oval and round windows, and the hair cells of the cochlea.